 - Eat plenty of fruit, vegetables, legumes, wholegrain and high-fibre foods.

 - Try reduced-fat milk, yoghurt and cheese, that are also low in added sugars or salt.

 - Limit your intake of red meat (see below).

 - Choose lean cuts of meat and trim as much fat as possible before cooking.

-- Adapt your recipes to include more vegetables, e.g. add grated carrot and zucchini, celery, capsicum and peas to pasta sauces.
+- Adapt your recipes to include more vegetables, beans and legumes, e.g. add grated carrot and zucchini, celery, capsicum, beans or peas to pasta sauces.

 - Fill half your dinner plate with vegetables.